simon-anders/htseq/doc/genomic.rst

                    '-': <StepVector object, type 'd', index range 0:inf, 1 step(s)>},
           'chr1': {'+': <StepVector object, type 'd', index range 0:inf, 1 step(s)>,
                    '-': <StepVector object, type 'd', index range 0:inf, 1 step(s)>}}

+   .. attribute: GenomicArray.auto_add_chroms

+      A boolean.
+This attribute is set to True if the GenomicArray was created with the ``"auto"`` arguments for the ``chroms`` parameter.
+If it is true, an new chromosome will be added whenever needed.

 Data access
    One way to access your data is to access the ``step_vectors`` field directly.